-“Planting Petunias at the Peter Kirk Building” (KIRKLAND, WA • PAINTED MAY 2007 ACRYLIC ON CANVAS 8X10-INCH)
+“Tartan Trim at the Tollefsons” (YARROW POINT, WA • PAINTED DECEMBER 2008 ACRYLIC ON CANVAS 8X10-INCH)

 REDMOND, WOODINVILLE & SAMMAMISH (HISTORIC COMMUNITY BUILDINGS, REMARKABLE RESIDENCES, THE REDMOND SATURDAY MARKET AND WOODINVILLE WINERIES)

-AWARD WINNING ~ "The Bill Brown Building" (REDMOND, WASHINGTON • PAINTED MAY 2005 ACRYLIC ON CANVAS 8X10-INCH)
+"Gingerbread Boys at Bill Brown's" (REDMOND, WASHINGTON • PAINTED JULY 2013 ACRYLIC ON CANVAS 8X10-INCH)

 ISSAQUAH, NORTH BEND & SNOQUALMIE (SNOQUALMIE FALLS, THE LODGE, RAILWAY STATION AND HANDSOME RURAL RESIDENCES)

 Snoqualmie Falls (SnoqualmieFalls.com) has always been one of the most beautiful natural wonders of the Seattle, Washington region.
-Located a short 30-minute drive from the downtown area, this jewel of the Eastside has attracted folks for generations.
+Located a short 30-minute drive from the downtown area, this jewel has attracted folks for generations.

-The magnificent restaurant inside the famous Salish Lodge and Spa (SalishLodge.com) perched on the cliff overlooking the thunderous fall has served its spectacular breakfast for decades.
-The 84 guest rooms at the lodge were designed to be elegantly rustic ~ a romantic spot for honeymooners and couples who want to spend a really special weekend away from the cares and worries of home.
+The magnificent restaurant inside the famous Salish Lodge (SalishLodge.com) perched on the cliff overlooking the thunderous falls has served spectacular breakfast for decades.
+The 84 guest rooms there were designed to be elegantly rustic ~ a romantic spot for honeymooners and couples who want to get away for a very special weekend away and leave their cares and worries at home.